DandDsRTT/rtt-library/README.md

 ## canonical form

 This library is designed such that every method returns its result in [canonical form](https://en.xen.wiki/w/canonical_form).
-This is for convenience, and supported by the fact that in VEA the dual function was defined to automatically canonicalize (in the case of a multimap, extract GCD and normalize to a positive pivot).
+This is for convenience, and supported by the fact that in VEA the dual function was defined to automatically canonicalize (in the case of a multimap, extract GCD and normalize to a positive leading entry).

 ## VEA

 ### data structures

-If you are interested in [VEA](https://en.xen.wiki/w/VEA), vectorals are implemented in this library as tuples, with the first element being the list of minor determinants, and the second element being the variance-signed grade (in other words, the count of brackets the list is nested within, where a negative sign indicates that the angle brackets point to the left and positive indicates that they point to the right):
+If you are interested in [VEA](https://en.xen.wiki/w/VEA), vectorals are implemented in this library as ordered pairs, with the first element being the list of minor determinants, and the second element being the variance-signed grade (in other words, the count of brackets the list is nested within, where a negative sign indicates that the angle brackets point to the left and positive indicates that they point to the right):

 * meantone's multimap (wedgie) ⟨⟨1 4 4]] is input as `{{1, 4, 4}, -2}`
 * meantone's multicomma [4 -4 1⟩ is input as `{{28, -19, 12}, 1}`